NC State Extension Publications

 Skip to What are the symptoms?

 The disease symptoms are variable and depend on the individual's susceptibility.
-Symptoms may be limited to fever, fatigue, nausea, vomiting and diarrhea.
+Symptoms may be limited to fever, fatigue, nausea, vomiting, and diarrhea.
 Flu-like symptoms may occur 12 hours after eating L. monocytogenes contaminated food.
-Researchers are not sure how many L. monocytogenes organisms it takes to cause illness.
-Onset time probably depends on the health of the patient, the strain of L. monocytogenes, and the amount of the bacteria ingested.
+Researchers are unsure how many L. monocytogenes organisms it takes to cause illness.
+Onset time probably depends on the patient's health, the strain of L. monocytogenes, and the amount of bacteria ingested.
 However, these symptoms can precede a more serious illness.

-The more serious cases of listeriosis may take one to six weeks to develop.
+The more severe cases of listeriosis may take one to six weeks to develop.
 These cases may result in meningitis (brain infections) and septicemia (bacteria in the bloodstream).
-Pregnant women with flulike symptoms due to listeriosis are particularly at risk and may develop complications which can result in miscarriage, stillbirth, or septicemia or meningitis in the newborn.
-In older children and adults, complications usually involve the central nervous system and blood stream, but may include pneumonia and endocarditis (inflammation of the heart lining and valves).
+Pregnant women with flulike symptoms due to listeriosis are particularly at risk and may develop complications that can result in miscarriage, stillbirth, septicemia, or meningitis in the newborn.
+In older children and adults, complications usually involve the central nervous system and bloodstream but may include pneumonia and endocarditis (inflammation of the heart lining and valves).
 Skin contact of L. monocytogenes with a wound can cause localized abscesses or skin lesions.

 Listeriosis can be positively diagnosed by culturing the organisms from blood or cerebrospinal fluid.
 The disease can be treated with antibiotic drugs such as penicillin or ampicillin.